deanpeters/product-manager-prompts/prompts/reverse-engineer-IEEE830srs-to-PRD-prompt-template.md

 ## Goal

-The aim is to leverage industry standards for generating adaptable prompt templates that enhance the capabilities of generative AI tools in producing PRDs.
+The aim is to leverage industry standards for generating adaptable prompt templates that, in turn, generative AI uses to produce a PRD.
+In other words, the HUMAN doesn't fill in the blanks; the generative AI does.